MiChaelinzo/Automated-SASE-Monitoring-and-Troubleshooting/README.md

 The response data, in JSON format, is loaded into a Python dictionary using the json.loads method.
 The script then checks the value of the network_latency key in the dictionary against a threshold value of 100 milliseconds.
 If the network_latency is greater than the threshold, the script outputs a message indicating a network latency issue and takes an action to resolve the issue (which is currently a placeholder in the form of a TODO comment).

+#### How to use:

+- 1.)
+Git clone this repository
+- 2.)
+Add your api and access_code inside the code of Performance SASE.py and Security Advisory.py
+- 3.)
+Run the application with Python: python3 SASE.py or python3 Security Advisory.py
+- 4.)
+Enjoy using the application!